 ” …the tantalizing ideas West is grappling with throughout X remain somewhat thwarted in the ultimately uneven narrative.
 There’s a lot of style to the movie, but its tangible substance remains murky.
 Like some of West’s other chillers, including the supremely good House of the Devil, this is a successful exercise in tone and atmosphere that can still sputter at the end.”
 Den of Geek

-For more reviews go to page 2MOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+For more reviews go to page 2MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.